If you can’t install iTunes on your Windows PC, or if you see “error 7” or “error 2” after you install the software, follow the steps below in order.

 - Disable conflicting software.

-Some third-party security software can't be disabled using MSConfig.
 If you installed security software and are having issues installing iTunes for Windows, you might need to disable or uninstall security software to resolve the issues.

 - Restart your computer.